ronsys11/1-min-olhc-to-multiple-timeframe-converter/README.md

                                              "High": "max"})

 for example
-freq = '5min' for 5 minute data
+freq = '5min' for 5 minute data,
 freq = '1d' for 1 day data